 Tip: Spend some active time on Facebook looking at ads and ask yourself if you would buy from them.
 Advertisers are paying good money to get your attention, so analyze it.

 Action: Create your ads!

-Landing pages.
-Where are your ads going to?
+Where are your ads going?
 This is where you lose people in conversion.
 Your ad looks great, but if a potential customer clicks on it the page they get to doesn’t entice them then you’ve lost the whole point of doing advertising.
 As you analyze your landing pages make sure your product copy, images, and site layout is optimal for conversion.
 When your ads launch you will see a relevancy score in Facebook Ads Manager.
 This score will tell you how relevant your ads and landing pages are.
 The higher the score the better.

 Tip: Don’t send people to your homepage.
 It’s too general and vague.
 There should be a 1:1 relationship between the ad and the page they land on.

 Action: Double check your landing pages and make sure they are relevant to each ad.

 Day Seven: Launch with Intent.